dapicester/traveler/README.md

 ## Use

 Traveler acts inside your app folder.
-It creates a `Travelfile` file and the `traveler` folder (configurable).
+It creates a `Travelfile` file and the `traveler` folder.

 `Travelfile` is a Ruby file containing few configurations: